Newfoundland

 General appearance

-Well balanced, impresses with strength and great activity.
-Substantial bone throughout, but not giving heavy inactive appearance.
+Well balanced, compact, impresses with strength, great activity and effortless power.
+Large, double coated, deep bodied, muscular and strong with substantial bone throughout, but not giving heavy inactive appearance.
 Noble, majestic and powerful.

 Characteristics